- 24 May 2025, Auckland FC vs Melbourne Victory, 0-2, Win

 - GOALS / MATCH

-- Melbourne Victory lost three times in head-to-head matches
+- Melbourne Victory lost twice in head-to-head matches

 FAQ